 Early Childhood Mathematics

-Richland One is working to build a love of math in the early grades through problem solving.
-Problem solving can serve as a vehicle for learning new mathematical ideas and skills.
-A problem-centered approach to teaching mathematics uses interesting and well-selected problems so that allows ALL children to be successful in math.
-Students develop understanding when they figure out how each new idea is related to other things they already now (NCTM).
-Our children come in with a wealth of knowledge and as educators it is not our job to tell students how to solve the problem but to support them in figuring it out on their own.
+Richland One is working to build a love of math in the early grades through problem-solving.
+Problem-solving can serve as a vehicle for learning new mathematical ideas and skills.
+A problem-centered approach to teaching mathematics uses interesting and well-selected problems that allow all children to succeed in math.
+Students develop understanding when they figure out how each new idea is related to other things they already know (NCTM).
+Many children come to school with a wealth of knowledge, and as educators, we should encourage students to solve problems by showing them how and to support them in becoming independent mathematicians.

-Understanding takes place in the students’ minds and it cannot be achieved through procedures and memorization.
-Richland One Math framework includes five components: launch, content, exploration, small group instruction, work stations, and a huddle.
-The following is a year at a glance for grades K-2.
+Mathematical understanding begins in a student's mind and math cannot be achieved through traditional memorization and procedural teaching.
+Richland One's Math Framework includes five components: launch, content, exploration, small group instruction, work stations, and a huddle.
+The following is a year at a glance for grades kindergarten through two.